 Politically Active and Aware

-Duerden is also a veteran of the U.S. Air Force, where he enlisted to be a Defensive Fire Control Specialist (B-52 Tail-gunner).
-Going through 'Gunner's School' at Castle AFB (Atwater, CA) he graduated #1 in his class, with the highest point total for both the classroom and practical (flying) portion of the course in the school's history, up to that time - so, he was a "Top Gun" years before the movie of the same name came out - he also had a motorcycle until he turned 63, but now he is older and wiser he still wants to just get another one . . . he misses all the fun!
+Duerden is also a veteran of the U.S. Air Force, where he enlisted to be a Defensive Fire Control Specialist (Combat Crewmember, Tail-gunner for B-52).
+Going through 'Gunner's School' at Castle AFB (Atwater, CA) he graduated #1 in his class, with the highest point total for both the classroom and practical (flying) portion of the course in the school's history, up to that time - so, he was a "Top Gun" years before the movie of the same name came out - he also had a motorcycle until he turned 63, but now he is older and wiser, but he still wants to just get another one . . . he misses all the fun!

 He cross-trained to be a Unit Historian and wrote quarterly unit histories for the 1st Tactical Fighter Wing at Langley AFB, VA.
-This training and the Air Force Specialty was a journalism shred-out which became a gateway to his newspaper career for the next 40+ years.
-As the unit historian he was the lone junior enlisted member of the Wing Commander's staff, with a Secret security clearance.
+This training and Air Force Specialty as a journalism shred-out, became a gateway to his newspaper career for the next 40+ years.
+As the unit historian he was the lone junior enlisted member of the Wing Commander's staff, and he held a Secret security clearance.
 For his time in the service he earned an Honorable Discharge.

 NEWSPAPERMAN & BROADCASTER